LivePersonInc/knowledge-center-archive/agent-workspace-for-live-chat.md

 * TRANSFER ENGAGEMENT (T): to transfer the chat to another agent
 * RESPOND TO NEXT (N): navigate to the visitor who has been waiting the longest for a response from the agent

+{: .notice}

-_Note: The END ENGAGEMENT and TRANSFER ENGAGEMENT hot keys are available only when you are chatting with a visitor._
+_The END ENGAGEMENT and TRANSFER ENGAGEMENT hot keys are available only when you are chatting with a visitor._

 ### Send a link

 Agents can send a direct link to a page on their website.
 Create the link by entering a link name and the relevant URL.

 ![](/img/chataw6.png)

 ### CoBrowse

 CoBrowse enables agents and consumers to access and navigate web pages collaboratively.
 This ensures that complex online tasks and processes can be completed quickly and efficiently.
 With CoBrowse, chat interactions between agents and consumers are enhanced by a real-time visual layer.
 This increases consumer engagement by creating a higher degree of co-presence of the agent.
 No plugins or downloads are required, ensuring that agents and consumers are connected in an instant.

 ![](/img/chataw7.png)